Ghost Hunt had one, based on the Winchester Mystery House.

 Subverted in Chris Bohjalian's The Night Strangers.
 There are bones in the basement and multiple ghosts wandering around.
 However, the bones belong to a child who isn't haunting the house, and the ghosts are attached to the protagonist, ex-pilot Chip Linton, not to the house itself.

-In the first season of American Horror Story, the house is haunted by numerous previous residents who died there.
-Anyone who dies on the premises appears to become a ghost, and this leads to something of a snowballing effect when the ghosts start killing people.
+In American Horror Story: Murder House, the house is haunted by numerous previous residents who died there.
+Anyone who dies on the premises becomes a ghost, and this leads to something of a snowballing effect when the ghosts start killing people.